pce-uw-jscript400/w3-mongo/readme.md

 * **Your Answer:**

+The error message from each of these fields can be used to create more specific messages for a user who inputs incorrect information.

 ---

 - [ ] With Mongo, it is simple to create complex data structures.
 Add a `characters` field to your Series model that is an array of objects.
 Each object should have a `name` and `image_url`.
 Only the `name` field on the character should be required. _Note: Don't forget to change your select statements to include the `characters` field!_